geosem42/laravel-reddit/laravel/readme.md

 ```
 php artisan migrate
 ```
-That's it! plebbit should now be up and running!
+That's it! lolhow should now be up and running!

-Feel free to contribute to plebbit by submitting issues or creating pull requests.
+Feel free to contribute to lolhow by submitting issues or creating pull requests.